 Data Breach - means a breach of Create’s infrastructure, the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, Personal Data transmitted, stored or otherwise processed of the Data Within Your Control.

 Content - means your Personal Data and any Personal Data provided to us from Your End User

-This Data Processing Addendum applies to you if you or Your End Users are located in the European Economic Area (“EEA”), Switzerland or the United Kingdom.
+This Data Processing Addendum applies to you if you or Your End Users are located in the United Kingdom, European Economic Area (“EEA”), Switzerland.
 It only applies in regards to Data Within Your Control.

 You agree that we are not responsible for the Data Within Your Control that you have chosen to process through any Third Party Services or services outside of the Services we provide to you at Create.

 3.1 Description of Roles

 For the purposes of this DPA, unless explicitly stated, Create is the Data Processor and you are the Data Controller of all the Data Within Your Control.

 Depending on how you use the varied functionality and integrations available through our Services, Create will be required to process Data Within Your Control, including that of Your End Users, in order for us to provide our Services.